rightjs/rightjs-docs/docs/en/docs/dom/element.md

     siblings([String css_rule]) -> Array of eleemnts

-Returns the list of the siblings.
-Optionally filtered out by the given css-rule.
+Returns a list of the siblings, optionally filtered by the given CSS rule.

     /*
       <div>